The Difference Between Fairmined Gold and Recycled Gold

 • The Benefits of Fairmined Gold

-• Recycled Gold: The Rise Demand
+• Recycled Gold: The Rise in Demand

 • What is Recycled Gold?